-53. the int audit of hoc co made ternal codes of conduct, sh committee, the nomination ommittee that the board m ould be assigned to on a committee, a commit ay decide to set up, ex e or distributed tee specialising ercising its powe al and corporate governance poli among several committees of th in sustainability or corporate soc ers of self-organisation.
-And that dent, specifically having the minir e board, which may be the ial responsibility, or any ad committee should be Complies [X] Partial compliance [] Explanation [] 54.
-The m inimum duties mentioned in the preceding recom nmendation are: a) a) Oversight of compliance with the company's corporate governance rules and internal codes of conduct, ensuring that the corporate culture is aligned with its mission and values. b) Supervision of the application of the general policy on communication of the economic & financial, non-financial and corporate information and communication with shareholders, investors, proxy advisors and other stakeholders.
+53. The supervision of compliance with the company's environmental, social and corporate governance policies and rules, and with the internal codes of conduct, should be assigned to one or distributed among several committees of the board, which may be t audit committee, the nomination committee, a committee specialising in sustainability or corporate social responsibility, or any hoc committee that the board may decide to set up, exercising its powers of self-organisation.
+And that committee should be made up exclusively of non-executive directors, most of them independent, specifically having the minimum duties indicated in the following recommendation.
+Complies [ X ] Partial compliance [ ] Explanation [ ] 54.
+The minimum duties mentioned in the preceding recommendation are: a) Oversight of compliance with the company's corporate governance rules and internal codes of conduct, ensuring that the corporate culture is aligned with its mission and values. b) Supervision of the application of the general policy on communication of the economic & financial, non-financial and corporate information and communication with shareholders, investors, proxy advisors and other stakeholders.
 Oversight also of how the company communicates and relates with small and medium-sized shareholders. c) Periodical assessment and review of the company's corporate governance system and environmental and social policy to ensure that it fulfils its mission of promoting corporate interests and takes account of the legitimate interests of the other stakeholders, where appropriate. d) Supervision that the company's environmental and social practices are aligned with the relevant strategy and policy. e) Supervision and assessment of the processes of relations with different stakeholders.
-Complies [X] Partial compliance [] Explanation [] 55.
-The su istainability policies on env rironmental and social issues should ide entify and define at least the follo owing: a) The principles, commitments, objectives and strategy regarding shareholders, employees, clients, suppliers, social issues, the environment, diversity, tax liability, respect for human rights and prevention of corruption and other unlawful conduct. b) The methods or systems for monitoring compliance with the policies, the associated risks and management thereof. c) The mechanisms for supervising non-financial risks, including those related with ethics and business conduct. d) The channels for communication, participation and dialogue with stakeholders. e) Responsible communication practices to avoid manipulation of information and protect integrity and honour.
-Complies [X] Partial compliance [] Explanation [] 56. dedica etain directors with the desired put not so high as to jeopardise Complies [X] Explanation []
+Complies [ X ] Partial compliance [ ] Explanation [ ] 55.
+The su istainability policies on env ironmental and social issues should ide entify and define at least the following: a) The principles, commitments, objectives and strategy regarding shareholders, employees, clients, suppliers, social issues, the environment, diversity, tax liability, respect for human rights and prevention of corruption and other unlawful conduct. b) The methods or systems for monitoring compliance with the policies, the associated risks and management thereof. c) The mechanisms for supervising non-financial risks, including those related with ethics and business conduct. d) The channels for communication, participation and dialogue with stakeholders. e) Responsible communication practices to avoid manipulation of information and protect integrity and honour.
+Complies [ X ] Partial compliance [ ] Explanation [ ] 56. dedica etain directors with the desired profiles a ut not so high as to jeopardise the inde Complies [ X ] Explanation [ ]